-Babbel is a great language learning app.
+Babbel, Rosetta Stone and Busuu are great language learning resources.
 But unfortunately, they haven’t yet created courses for all the languages we’d like to learn.
 And Thai is one of those languages..

 That doesn’t have to be a negative thing though.
-You might not have Babbel, but there are still some other great options that will help you learn Thai..
+You might not have Babbel, Rosetta Stone or Busuu, but there are still some other great options that will help you learn Thai..

-These alternatives to Babbel will have you well on your way to accomplishing your language goals!.
+These alternatives will have you well on your way to accomplishing your language goals!.

 Sometimes when learning a language we get really caught up in the rules.
 We want to know how to use perfect grammar and how to conjugate verbs correctly.
 But for some people, the best way to learn is to just try speaking a language..